Shop Collagen

 Collagen protein powders are typically unflavored, but also come in a variety of flavors such as chocolate and vanilla.

-In terms of how to use collagen powder, it’s very simple: they can easily be mixed into coffee, juice, shakes/smoothies, oatmeal, soups and even baked goods such as pancakes and muffins.
+In terms of how to use collagen powder, it’s very simple: They can easily be mixed into coffee, juice, shakes/smoothies, oatmeal, soups and even baked goods such as pancakes and muffins.
 You can blend collagen into liquids and recipes if you’d like, but simply shaking it well also works.
 It dissolves easily in both hot and cold liquids, giving you loads of options.

 In addition to adding joint supplements to your routine, you can also incorporate collagen-rich foods and “collagen-boosters” in your diet to help support healthy connective tissues.
 These include: bone broth (especially chicken bone broth), foods high in antioxidants and vitamin C like leafy greens and berries, organ meats, grass-fed beef, and wild-caught fish.